KittyGiraudel/sass-guidelines/index.md

   </div>
 </div>

-If you are interested in knowing the depth of the map, add the following function as well.
+If you are interested in knowing the depth of the map, add the following function.
 The mixin will display it automatically.

 <div class="code-block">
   <div class="code-block__wrapper" data-syntax="scss">